joaomvfsantos/windows-pt-macos-layout/README.md

-# Windows PT-PT Layout for Apple Keyboards
+# Windows PT-PT Layout for Apple Magic Keyboards

-A Windows keyboard layout that matches Portuguese Apple Keyboards.
+A Windows keyboard layout that matches Portuguese Apple Magic Keyboards.

 This is the source file meant to be used and compiled with the [Microsoft Keyboard Layout Creator](https://www.microsoft.com/en-us/download/details.aspx?id=22339).